LTE Dual SIM

 Then start the callbox and power on (Airplane mode off) the UE. (

-Then you should see the call is coming to [1]USIM (the USIM registered to the first IMS server).
+Then you should see the incoming call on the UE side.
+In this example, the call is delivered to USIM 1, which is the USIM registered on the first IMS server.

-Then you should see the call is coming to [2]USIM (the USIM registered to the second IMS server).
+Then you should see the incoming call on the UE side.
+In this example, the call is delivered to USIM 2, which is the USIM registered on the second IMS server.

 Log Analysis